A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Introduction

 \section{Introduction}

-Quasi-Newton (QN) methods have a history in deterministic optimization that now exceeds 50 years, with the celebrated papers by Broyden \cite{Broyden1970}, Fletcher \cite{Fletcher1970}, Goldfarb \cite{Goldfarb1970}, and Shanno \cite{Shanno1970}, or as they are collectively best known, BFGS.
+Quasi-Newton (QN) methods have a history in deterministic optimization that now exceeds 50 years, including the celebrated papers by Broyden \cite{Broyden1970}, Fletcher \cite{Fletcher1970}, Goldfarb \cite{Goldfarb1970}, and Shanno \cite{Shanno1970}.
 Classically, QN methods are designed for the unconstrained minimization of a strongly convex and twice continuously differentiable objective function $\phi: \R^n \to \R$.
 The usual direction $d_k$ in the $k$th iteration of a standard Newton's method in such a setting would be defined by $d_k=B_k^{-1}\nabla \phi(x_k)$, with $B_k = \nabla^2 \phi(x_k)$.
-QN methods, however, assume that the Hessian inverse is computationally expensive, and they seek to replace $H_k\triangleq B_k^{-1}$ with a matrix updated at every iteration with locally relevant information concerning the curvature of $\phi$.
-In particular, before the iteration counter augments from $k$ to $k+1$,
+QN methods, however, assume that the Hessian inverse is computationally expensive or otherwise unavailable, and they seek to replace $H_k\triangleq B_k^{-1}$ with a matrix updated at every iteration with locally relevant information concerning the curvature of $\phi$.
+In particular, before the iteration counter augments from $k$ to $k+1$, QN methods essentially select a matrix $B_{k+1}$ that satisfies the secant condition